-Data Integrity Mode (Non-ECC)
+Data Integrity Mode (Disabled)

-Non-ECC has byte-wise write capability but no provision for protecting data integrity in the DRAM array.
-EC-Only data errors are detected but not corrected.
-ECC with hardware scrubbing allows a detection of single-bit and multiple-bit errors and recovery of single-bit errors.
-(See section III for more information on DRAM memory modules.)
+Data Integrity Mode or ECC is always Disabled when bus speeds \geq 83MHz or when bus speed is equal to 75MHz and PCI clock is equal to the bus clock/2.
+When this field is Disabled, byte-wise write capability is available but no provision for protecting data integrity in the memory module array is available; although data errors are detected, they are not corrected.
+When Enabled, ECC is available, allowing a detection of single-bit and multiple-bit errors and recovery of single-bit errors.
+[See 2.
+System Memory (DIMM), section III for more information on memory modules.]